Boeing bids farewell to an icon, delivers last 747 jumbo jet - The Boston Globe

 Advertisement

-A big crowd of current and former Boeing workers is expected for the final send-off.
+A big crowd of current and former Boeing workers was there for the final send-off.
 The last one is being delivered to cargo carrier Atlas Air.

 “If you love this business, you’ve been dreading this moment,” said longtime aviation analyst Richard Aboulafia.
 “Nobody wants a four-engine airliner anymore, but that doesn’t erase the tremendous contribution the aircraft made to the development of the industry or its remarkable legacy.”